Have you checked out a number of different chinchilla cages?

+The Critter Nation cage I mentioned above is fantastic for this.
 It has very closely spaced bars so you can easily attach ledges, shelves, and other hanging toys for your chinchillas.

-Other Tips to Implement
+Other Tips To Implement

-Make sure you accommodate.
+Make sure you accommodate them.

 Do you recommend anything additional that we didn’t discuss in this post?